 Although I’ve considered just using a more-typical WordPress template to get the blog started, I really want this look I describe because I’m confident … it’ll really stand out and attract a lot of interest, which will lead, indirectly, to more new clients seeking me out … both locally and far away.

 I don’t agree.
-I think if he pursues this path, he’ll learn a rather painful lesson in online disappointment.
-The reason I decided to write back to Ben with a blog post rather than a personal email is because I already know how this turns out.
+I think if he pursues this path, he’ll learn a painful lesson.
+You know the one.
+The build it and they don’t come lesson.
+I already know how this turns out.

 Don’t Over-Think The Theme

 The WordPress theme is nothing more than a pleasing frame.
 It should go largely unnoticed.
 Just like the frame surrounding the Fairy Feller’s Master Stroke in the Tate.

 Years later do I remember the frame?
 Did Freddie Mercury write his song about the frame?
 Do people make pilgrimages to the Tate to see the frame?
 Is there or was there ever a buzz around the frame?

 The frame can protect the content, display the content, be largely supportive of the content, but not at any time harbour pretensions of being the content.
 The frame is not the content.

 Complex over designed themes get old really quickly.
 They provide a unique setting for content – but they’ll overpower the content and cause you headaches when they go wrong.
 Further, technically they can be extremely difficult (I think pointlessly difficult) to do, so if you are a WordPress beginner you stand no chance.

 The Genesis Club is about dispelling myths and getting you going on the correct WordPress path.